mraheem25/threat-composer-ecs/README.md

 ![Terraform](https://img.shields.io/badge/IaC-Terraform-purple)
 ![CI/CD](https://img.shields.io/badge/CI%2FCD-GitHub%20Actions-blue)

 This project is a deployment of a containerised web application (AWS Threat Composer).
-It focuses on comtainerising the app using Docker; building the infrastructure in Terraform and automating deployments using GitHub Actions.
+It involves comtainerising the app using Docker; building the infrastructure in Terraform and automating deployments using GitHub Actions.
 The result is a live, production style setup deployed to AWS, which is accessible via a custom domain over HTTPS.

 ## Project Structure
 ```text